Clear and consistent communication

-Amanda Vinci, one of the coaches on our Strategic Business Partnership Programme talks about helping your Executive make decisions.
-She says ‘they pay us to do the thinking so that they can make the decisions’.
+Amanda Vinci, one of the coaches on our Strategic Business Partnership Programme, talks about helping your Executive make decisions.
+She says, ‘they pay us to think so that they can make the decisions’.
 The more quickly and effectively your Executive can make decisions, the better you can implement them, and that will make you feel more efficient and effective.

 Understand and respect boundaries

 Everyone wants to find a job that fits their work-life blend.
 Great Executives understand that there needs to be a balance between meeting the objectives of the business and the work-life balance of their Assistant.
-Executives should take the time to make that personal connection, want to know what their Assistant has going on at home and talk through any issues that their Assistant might be having.
+Executives should take the time to make that personal connection, know what their Assistant has going on at home, and talk through any issues they might have.
 Happy Assistants make excellent Assistants!

-It is really important that strategic Assistants hold themselves accountable for their work but it is even more important for Executives to hold themselves accountable for the partnership to work.
+Strategic Assistants must hold themselves accountable for their work, but it is even more important for Executives to hold themselves accountable for the partnership to work.
 This means adhering to the same guidelines they set for their team and taking responsibility for both successes and failures.
-If you feel like your Executive has your back, no matter what, you will be much more comfortable and confident in your role, and will produce better work.
+If you feel like your Executive has your back, no matter what, you will be much more comfortable and confident in your role and will produce better work.